Gjain234/CtrlYourShift/README.md

     git clone https://github.com/Gjain234/XLModelsXSDatasets.git
     ```
 ## Running

-You will want to run in the order the files are marked in.
-Generate weights first, then the complex opt generate weights if you are using that weights style.
-If you just want the norms weights, no need to run this.
-Then the generate ranks script, and finally the compare models script.
-These files should ideally be run in parallel, but depending on your machine that may or may not be possible.
+The scripts are intended to be run in the order indicated by their filenames:

+1. **Generate weights** using the base script.
+2. If you're using the *complex optimization weights* style, run the corresponding script next.
+   (If you're only using the *norms-based* weights, you can skip this step.)
+3. Run the **generate ranks** script to compute rankings based on the generated weights.
+4. Finally, run the **compare models** script to evaluate performance across approaches.

+These scripts can ideally be run in parallel, but this depends on your machine’s capabilities.

 ## Notes